endoli/javascriptcore.rs/javascriptcore-sys/README.md

 possible to use elsewhere once linking to the correct libraries has been configured.

+On Linux, you will need to have the correct packages installed.
+On Debian and Ubuntu, this includes:

+* ``pkg-config``
+* ``libglib2.0-dev``
+* ``libjavascriptcoregtk-3.0-dev``

+Other Linux distributions may need different packages and changes may need to be made to the ``build.rs`` script.
+Please submit bugs or patches to help out with these sorts of portability concerns.

 ## Support and Maintenance

 I am developing this library largely on my own so far.
 I am able